 Start by calculating your estimated monthly overhead costs.
-These are things you will need to pay for more than once that are not tied to your business’s product or service, such as subcontractors, payroll, software subscriptions, website fees, rent and advertising fees.
+These are things you will need to pay for more than once that are not tied to your business’s product or services, such as subcontractors, payroll, software subscriptions, website fees, rent, and advertising fees.
 This will create your operating budget.

 Next, estimate how many months you will go without revenue.
 It can be difficult to forecast your income when starting out, so begin with the number you will need to hit to break even, and then use that number to come up with an educated guess.